Healing with Hula

 "Hula is a gift to be shared because it can do so much to heal, cheer, and cleanse the soul.
 Hula is for the soul.
 There are many people who can derive happiness and joy from the hula, just as they derive joy and happiness from other activities.
 But hula is more….It can free the mind and unburden the soul, allowing for the creativity of expression that can be highly spiritual in nature." -Auntie Aloha Dalire, Kumu Hula

-Healing with Hula group classes and workshops are offered through the Halau Hula Pu'uwai O Aloha at the River House at Glendale Shoals in Spartanburg SC, where women come to learn hula and heal together with other hula sisters.
+Hula group classes and workshops are offered through the Halau Hula Pu'uwai O Aloha at the River House at Glendale Shoals in Spartanburg SC and in Greenville SC, where women come to learn hula and heal together with other hula sisters.
 Private sessions are also available at the River House and on Skype.
 Opportunities to share hula with others are also available for the more advanced students (haumana).

 Kaleo and Haumana sharing hula at a Sacred Traditions and Rituals (S.T.A.R.)
 Service in Spartanburg SC

 A New Introductory Healing with Hula Workshop in Greenville SC

 Fee: Early Registration Fee until Feb.
 19: $45; after Feb.
 19: $55